 The fear that management would be beckoned to check on “…the crazy woman hyperventilating in the Ladies’ Room” propelled me into action.
 I swung the stall door open, threw water on my face, avoided eye contact with the reflection of the stranger who so often greets me in the mirror, and fled for safety.
 I quickly realized I was in a god damn grocery store…making it not so safe and cozy after all.

 I ultimately left with two of the 24 items on my list: gummy bears and wine.
 There’s always next week.

 I miss you.
 I love you.
 I would have packed really good lunches for you.

 Stay with me, Sweet Boy.

 I’ve spent a good deal of time throughout the past several months watching your warrior brothers wrestle their way to the top of the GMC conference, and through the WIAA Regional and Sectional tournament.
-Momma sat in those bleachers – a complete nerve ending: picking her eyebrows, biting the inside of her cheek; all the while holding back my visceral urge to run onto the mat and stomp each competitor brazen enough to try to bend or maneuver one of her boys in the way they shouldn’t bend.
+Momma sat in those bleachers – a complete nerve ending: picking her eyebrows, biting the inside of her cheek; all the while holding back my visceral urge to run onto the mat and stomp each competitor brazen enough to try to bend or maneuver one of her boys in ways they shouldn’t bend.

 I shoved the sob rising in my throat firmly against the back of my chest.
 As I held it in place, tears began to beat against the backs of my eyes.
 True to Wrestling Momma form, I pinned the pressure and the tears in place…right up until 3:09.
 As I attempted to flee for the Exit door – my ever-insightful, keenly astute friend stopped me in my tracks.
 She said, “This all has to be equal parts heart-warming and heart-breaking for you.”
 And just like that, I came undone.